Lameguy64/PSn00bSDK/README.md

 * Full CD-ROM support with data reading, CD audio and XA audio playback.
   Features built-in ISO9660 file system parser for locating files and supports directories containing more than 30 files (classic ISO9660 only, no Rock Ridge or Joliet extensions support).
-Data streaming should also be possible.
+Also supports multi-session discs.

 * Uses Sony SDK library syntax for familiarity to experienced programmers and to make porting existing homebrew projects to PSn00bSDK easier.